Keats/pixelspa.com/content/projects/proppy/index.md

 tags = ["UI", "UX", "Web app"] url = "proppy" listimages = ["proppy-list.png", "proppy-list@2x.png"]
+description = "Proppy is a must have web app for any type of freelancer or small agency that needs to send proposals to clients.
+Being myself the perfect target audience for this product, I had the real pleasure to work for the guys at We Are Wizards to make it happen."
 +++

 Proppy is the must have tool for any type of freelancer or small agency that needs to send proposals to clients.